An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Methodology

 \subsection{Oxygen Sensitivity Analysis}

-The lower bound of the oxygen uptake reaction was varied from fully aerobic ($-20$~mmol$\cdot$gDW$^{-1}\cdot$hr$^{-1}$) to oxygen-limiting ($-2$~mmol$\cdot$gDW$^{-1}\cdot$hr$^{-1}$) conditions.
-FBA was solved at each constraint level and the resulting biomass flux recorded, producing a growth-versus-oxygen curve capturing the transition between respiratory and fermentative metabolic regimes.
+The lower bound of the oxygen uptake reaction (\texttt{r\_1992}) was varied from fully aerobic ($-20$\,mmol$\cdot$gDW$^{-1} \cdot$hr$^{-1}$) conditions across 20 evenly spaced values.
+FBA was evaluated at each constraint level and the resulting biomass flux recorded, producing a growth-versus-oxygen curve spanning respiratory to fermentative metabolic states.
+All values were printed for traceability.